 We needed to change the "grid standard" setting on the inverter from "EN50549IE" to "ESB Micro".
 This avoids occasional disabling of the solar panels, where the output was seen to go to 0kW for a few minutes on sunny days.
 I plotted grid voltage in the Solis app, and it creeps up to 250V when this happens.
 I.e. my Solis inverter throwing OV-G-V01, and disabling generation for a short while.
 I saw that the grid standard was set to EN50549IE, as displayed on the inverter screen, showing a limit of 253V (for 0.5s).
 Displaying the "ESB Micro" option shows it has an overvoltage limit of 269V (for 70s), and since setting to ESB Micro production has never dropped.
 Note this more relaxed setting is as specified on the NC6 form, and corresponds to the 2022 update to EN50549.

 We also got a Zappi car charger when installing the solar system, and in the same theme of settings not being adjusted appropriately, I needed to set the "grid limit"/"import limit" on the Zappi, as it was potentially unsafe.
-If for example the house was drawing 63A and the Zappi 31A, it would blow ESBN fuse at best, or start burning something at worst.
-Given we're 12kVA (as shown on esbnetworks.ie), I set the grid import limit in the Zappi to 52A, which should almost never impact the Zappi, but is good peace of mind nonetheless.
+If for example the house was drawing 63A and the Zappi 32A, it would blow ESBN fuse at best, or start burning something at worst.
+Given we're 12kVA (as shown on esbnetworks.ie), I set the grid import limit in the Zappi to 52A, which usually doesn't impact the Zappi, but is significant when a 10kW shower is also on.
+I can see the zappi throttling down from 7.4kW to 3.5kW when this occurs.

 I noticed a bump on one of the panels from afar, and when I inspected it I saw that it was a loose panel clamp for attaching the panels to the roof which had not been screwed down fully.
 Luckily there had been no significant wind before I noticed.
 It was easy to fasten down with a torx bit, but I'm sure we would have had issues during storm Eowyn at least.
 Definitely a case of a stitch in time...